MatveiRomm/Containerized-Python-microservice-deployed-on-Azure-Kubernetes-Service/README.md

 # Prerequisites:
 1. "Docker" to create an image from Dockerfile and be able to run it.
 2. "Kubectl" to manage our k8s cluster in the future.
-3. "Azure account" (with container registry and kubernetes service) where we will send the docker image and create the k8s cluster.
+3. "Azure account" (with container registry and kubernetes service) where we will push the docker image and deploy the k8s cluster.

 # Creating a docker image
 After installing Docker, you can build a docker image from a Dockerfile.